Pandji Tisna: Career

 Pandji Tisna is best known as a novelist.
 His novels, all of which are placed in Bali, especially in Singaraja, his birthplace, were published by Balai Pustaka.
 Many of his short stories were published in the Terang Bulan magazine in Surabaya.
 He also wrote poems, such as Ni Poetri, which was published by Sutan Takdir Alisyahbana in Poedjangga Baroe magazine in Jakarta.

 Pandji Tisna had a varied career as a merchant, secretary to his father, headmaster of an elementary school, editor of Jatayu magazine, and farmer, before succeeding to the throne on the death of his father on 25 July 1944.
 He was Chair of the Balinese Council of Kings from 1946 to 1947, but abdicated in favour of his brother, Meester Djelantik, in 1947.

 He was a member of the Provisional Parliament of the State of East Indonesia from 1946 to 1948.

-Development of the Balinese tourist industry
+Balinese tourism

 Pandji Tisna is also remembered as a pioneer of Balinese tourism, especially in the northern beach district.
 In 1953, he chose Desa Tukad Cebol (now Desa Kaliasem [Kaliasem Village]) as his holiday home.
 There he wrote and received both local and foreign guests.
 He named his holiday home Lovina, which is an abbreviation of the words Love Indonesia.
 He then built several guest houses on the western coast in Buleleng.
 The whole area then became known as Pantai Lovina, or Lovina Beach in English.
 For this reason, he is accredited as "The Father of Balinese Tourism".
 In 2003, the Balinese government posthumously awarded him the Karya Karana Award in recognition of his services to the development of Balinese tourism.